 SCOTT MILES – 2014 FELLOW

-Scott was a writer on Cartoon Network’s Ninjago: Masters of Spinjitzu.
+Scott was a writer on Cartoon Network’s Ninjago: Masters of Spinjitzu and, most recently, Netflix's Inside Job.

 TERRI EDDA MILLER – 1992 FELLOW

 Terri was a writer and executive producer of the ABC-TV series Castle.
 She also wrote and directed the short films Dysenchanted, My Femme Lady, and Truly.
 She is the co-creator and an executive producer on the ABC series Take Two with Nicholl Fellow Andrew Marlowe.
-Terri will serve as a showrunner on CBS’s “The Equalizer.”
+Most recently, Terri served as a showrunner on CBS’s “The Equalizer.”

 KAREN MONCRIEFF – 1998 FELLOW